VidhiGopale/Software-Craftsmanship/Assignments/oomd/OOMD Assignments/Hotel_Reservation_System.md

 Design a system to manage hotel rooms, reservations, and guest information.
 The system should handle room availability, reservation processing, and guest check-in/check-out.
+Corrections - update list datatype correctly, map is wrong and the knows a relationship cannot have direct relationship.

 # Hotel Reservation System